Jorge Chávez International Airport: Hotels

-The airport hosts the Wyndham Costa del Sol hotel which is located adjacent to the control tower and the arrivals exit.
+The old Wyndham Costa del Sol hotel is located at the old terminal, adjacent to the control tower and the arrivals exit.
 The hotel is built with noise canceling panels.
+The hotel was inauguration on 12 June 2007.
+It will remain in operation after the new terminal is opened.

 The Peru Plaza Shopping Center is located near the passenger terminal in the Grand Concourse area.
 The food court is located near the entrance of the passenger terminal on the second floor and is always open.
-There is an ice cream vendor selling some special Peruvian flavours such as Chirimoya and Lucuma.
+There is also an ice cream vendor selling some special Peruvian flavours such as chirimoya and lúcuma.